 Calling all Dads!
 Fathers are more than welcome in Bastrop.
-For every pep talk, every milestone and every tender moment, we want to make sure Dads feel our love this Father’s Day.
+For every pep talk, every milestone, and every tender moment, we want to make sure Dads feel our love this Father’s Day.
 Celebrate by setting out on an outdoor adventure with hiking, fishing, paddle boarding, birding, and golfing.
-Visit museums and historic locations, catch a show at the opera house or maybe get a massage.
+Visit museums and historic locations, get a beer flight, or maybe some whiskey.
 We do Father’s Day right in Bastrop.
 Let us show you how with this Dad-approved list of things to do.

 Lake Bastrop is another great option, especially for largemouth bass.
 The lake is heavily stocked with them and they are especially active this time of year.
 You can catch catfish, crappie and sunfish there as well.
 True to its name, Fisherman’s Park is a great fishing spot where you can cast off right along the shore of the Colorado River.
 You can canoe or kayak there too and there’s a kiddie splash pad and playground to enjoy as well.